Earth Angel: Legal issues

 Group members later engaged in a dispute with Dootsie Williams regarding royalties.
 By mid-January 1955, the Penguins reportedly did not receive advances from Dootone, and problems began to arise.
-They hired Buck Ram, a big band-era veteran, to manage the group; he would later take partial credit for the song's success, despite the fact that he only began managing the group after its release.
+They hired Buck Ram, a big band-era veteran, to manage the group; he later took partial credit for the song's success despite that he only began managing the group after its release.
 On April 9, 1955, the Penguins signed with Mercury Records.
-Ram had directed the group to Mercury, slyly using his power as a representative to get another L.A.-based vocal group, the Platters, signed as well.
+Ram had directed the group to Mercury, slyly using his power as a representative to get the Platters, another L.A.-based vocal group, signed as well.
 Dootone had previously confirmed to trades that their recording contract with the Penguins spanned three years.
 A court decision found this contract was invalid as three of the four members of the group were minors at the time of their signing.
 Curtis Williams sued Dootone for $100,000, claiming damages as a result of his underage signing.
 Dootone countersued, claiming Mercury induced the group to break their Dootone contract and for taking the publishing rights of "Earth Angel".
-Jesse Belvin and supposed co-writer Johnny Green sued the group the same week for not receiving credit for writing the song; all early versions of "Earth Angel" (including the covers by The Crew Cuts and others) showed Curtis Williams as the sole author.
+Jesse Belvin and supposed co-writer Johnny Green sued the group the same week for not receiving credit for writing the song; all early versions of "Earth Angel" (including the covers by the Crew Cuts and others) showed Curtis Williams as the sole author.

 Dootsie Williams sued and was awarded the rights to the song in 1957 by the Los Angeles Superior Court "on the ground that Belvin and Hodge had written most of it."
 BMI officially lists the writers of "Earth Angel" as Jesse Belvin, Gaynel Hodge and Curtis Williams.